neulab/incremental_tree_edit/README.md

 Copyright: The original data were downloaded from [Yin et al., (2019)](http://www.cs.cmu.edu/~pengchey/githubedits.zip).

+### 2.1 Data Preprocessing and Sanity Check
+Todo: when applying the model to a different programming language, how to check/debug the ASDL grammar implementation, the abstract syntactic tree preprocessing, and the ground-truth edit sequence generation?

 ## 3. Experiments
 See training and test scripts in `scripts/githubedits/`.
 Please configure the `PYTHONPATH` environment variable in line 6.